1ozturkbe/1ozturkbe.github.io/blog.md

 title: Blog
 ---

-Here I will post updates on research as well as general life things!
+Here are some news and updates related to research and life otherwise!

-## Recent posts
+## Research updates

 [Successful thesis proposal defense!](_posts/2020-04-01-thesis-proposal-defense.md)